AtahanCelebi/Software-Design-LifeCycle-SDLC-Methodologies/README.md

 # Software-Design-LifeCycle-SDLC-Methodologies
 This repository contains 3 SDLC methodologies explanation.
-## All SDLC_Models.md file crated with git commands
+## All SDLC_Models.md file created with git commands
 ##### Starting from scratch
     $git init
 ##### Creating .md file and write on it